vishnutejainduri/kafka/docs/algolia-processes.md

 For all our algolia updates we use a combination of a "queue" and a "job".
 The "queue" in these cases is actually a mongo collection of styles to process.
 The "job" is a cloud function that runs on a regular internal and processes styles from this mongo collection.

 ## Inventory Updates
-For algolia inventory updates the `styleAvailabilityCheckQueue` is used as the "queue" collection. `updateAlgoliaInventory` is the cloud function that runs as the "job".
+For algolia inventory updates the `styleAvailabilityCheckQueue` is used as the "queue" collection. `updateAlgoliaAndCtInventory` is the cloud function that runs as the "job".
 Every minute `updateAlgoliaInventory` pulls 40 styles from the `styleAvailabilityCheckQueue` queue and determines what inventory related updates need to happen to that style in the algolia index.
-The following fields are handled in this update:
+The following Algolia fields are handled in this update:

 - `isAvailableToSell`
 - `isOnlineAvailableToSell`